Cinta Fitri: Season 6, Ramadhan 2

 Fitri had an accident in a taxi while calling Farrel and fell into the lake.
 Apparently what caused Fitri to be injured was Mischa's man who hit her from behind using a truck.
 This made Farrel remember all his life that she was his legal wife.
 Then Fitri was found by an unknown person and left her on the edge of the lake until finally found by Farrel and both fainted on the edge of the lake.
 Not long after Farrel regained consciousness, he promised to avenge Mischa's actions which had made him a servant during Amnesia.

 Farrel's plan is to remain an amnesiac and will prank Mischa because of her actions to antagonize the Hutama family itself.
 This is only known by Fitri and Hartawan before Mrs. Lia discovered that Farrel's memory return with Farrel sings Raffa a lullaby.
 Not long after, when Farrel made it seem as if the Hutama mansion had been bought by someone else, a man in a white suit secretly took all the money, and it turned out to be Hartawan, he was willing to betray the Hutama family because his love for Maya failed.
 Hartawan then told Mischa that Farrel's memory had recovered and Farrel finally found out that they were actually conspiring to declare the rights and certificates of the Hutama family's house, but unfortunately Farrel was injured by Hartawan in front of his family and made him paralyzed.
+Not long after that finally Fitri realized Hartawan is a man with white formal suit, then Hartawan chase Fitri to reclaim the Hutama's family land ownership certificate but he was slapped by Faiz & kicked by the paralyzed Farrel.